freepik-company/kuberecovery/README.md

   # Resources to exclude from watching and saving as RecoveryResource object
   # apiVersion * is not supported, use specific apiVersion instead
-  # Namespaces and kind regexp are supported, so you can define * to exclude all resources of a kind or namespace
+  # Namespaces and resources regexp are supported, so you can define * to exclude all resources of a resource or namespace
   # or defau* to exclude all resources that start with defau
   resourcesExcluded:
     - apiVersion: "v1"